 \subsection{OM calculations}

-As depicted in the dotted magenta line of Fig.~\ref{om_cal} (a), the experimental $P_{\textrm{el}}$ ratio of $^{17}$Ne + $^{208}$Pb system cannot be reproduced through a potential defined as the sum of $V_{0} (r)$ and $U_{\textrm{F}} (r)$ in Eq.~(\ref{potential}).
-This signifies that the additional absorption channels are open near Coulomb barrier energy region.
-Therefore, the additional DPPs should be inferred to reproduce the experimental results.
-This study considered the inelastic scattering, breakup reaction, and fusion reaction as the additional DPPs.
+As depicted in the dotted magenta line in Fig.~\ref{om_cal} (a), the experimental $P_{\textrm{el}}$ ratio of the $^{17}$Ne + $^{208}$Pb system cannot be reproduced through a potential defined as the sum of $V_{0} (r)$ and $U_{\textrm{F}} (r)$ in Eq. ~(\ref{potential}).
+This indicates that the additional absorption channels are open near the Coulomb barrier energy region.
+Therefore, the additional DPPs are used to reproduce the experimental results.
+This study considers inelastic scattering, breakup reactions, and fusion reactions as the additional DPPs.

-In principle, to explain the elastic scattering data for $^{17}$Ne + $^{208}$Pb system using these DPPs, various experimental data are required as the input data.
-In $^{17}$Ne + $^{208}$Pb system, however, there exist two experimental data including the elastic scattering and breakup cross-section data.
-Nevertheless, we can calculate the total fusion cross-sections between incident isotopes and target nucleus through one channel calculation using CCFULL code~\cite{hagi99}.
-The extracted total fusion cross section obtained from the barrier penetration model (BPM) using $V_{0} (r)$ in Eq.~(\ref{potential}) is about 994.3mb.
+In principle, to explain the elastic scattering data for the $^{17}$Ne + $^{208}$Pb system using these DPPs, various experimental data are required for the input data.
+However, in the $^{17}$Ne + $^{208}$Pb system, there are two sets of experimental data: the elastic scattering and breakup cross-section data.
+Nevertheless, we can calculate the total fusion cross sections between the incident isotopes and target nucleus through the Barrier penetration model (BPM)~\cite{hagi99}.
+The extracted total fusion cross section obtained from the BPM using $V_{0} (r)$ in Eq.~(\ref{potential}) is approximately 994.3 mb.